Lavington Sports Ground Redevelopment

 The existing ground

-- Upgrades to entry of Hanna Street including carparking for 30 vehicles / broadcast vehicles
+- Upgrades to entry of Hanna Street including carparking for 30 vehicles / broadcast and emergency vehicles / temporary infrastructure

 - Power upgrade including underground powerlines